Tim-TU/weibulltools/cran-comments.md

   search.

 Only occurs due to an interaction between RStudio and devtools on a Windows machine.
-If the package is checked on winbuilder or on r-hub.io, the note doesn't appear.
+If the package is checked on winbuilder or on r-hub.io, the note does not appear.